-Pianist and current MMus student Iyad Sughayer has won the prestigious 2018 Trinity Laban Gold Medal award.
+Violinist Elena Abad has won the prestigious 2019 Trinity Laban Gold Medal award.

 Previous Gold Medal winners

-Iyad joins an illustrious list of recent Gold Medal winners, many of whom enjoyed great success in 2017: baritone James Newby received Glyndebourne’s prestigious John Christie Award, jazz pianist Elliot Galvin was nominated for a Mercury Prize alongside fellow alumni, and soprano Nardus Williams became a Samling Artist and made her début at Opera Holland Park.
+The 2018 medal was awarded to pianist Iyad Sughayer, who has subsequently recorded the Khachaturian Piano Music (BIS Records, to be released in 2020).
+Iyad joins an illustrious list of recent Gold Medal winners, many of whom enjoyed great success in recent years: baritone James Newby (2017) received Glyndebourne’s prestigious John Christie Award and is a BBC New Generation Artist 2018-2020, jazz pianist Elliot Galvin (2014) was nominated for a Mercury Prize in 2017 alongside fellow alumni, and soprano Nardus Williams (above, 2015) is performing with Houston Grand Opera Studio.

 Find out more about them:

 The annual Gold Medal Showcase celebrates outstanding young Trinity Laban musicians.

 Competitors are nominated by the Heads of each Faculty of Music Department for their exceptional musical flair and professionalism, and all receive a Trinity Laban Director’s Prize for Achievement in recognition of this.

 The 2019 finalists performing alongside the winner Elena Abad (Violin) were: Ben Ramsden (Composer), Laura Barnard (Musical Theatre), Ewan Wright (Tenor Saxophone), Sayaka Aoki (Piano), Sahra Gure (Jazz Voice), and Anna Rea (Soprano).